Finder makes money from featured partners, but editorial opinions are our own.

 Because they use the phone networks of the 3 big telcos, MVNOs are able to offer much cheaper plans.
 They're not paying to maintain the cell towers and other infrastructure, so their overheads are low and they can pass the savings on to you.

-The main difference you may find with a mobile plan from an MVNO compared to 1 of the 3 major providers – Telstra, Optus and Vodafone – is that their plans may have fewer bonus features than the bigger players.
-Stuff like getting Optus Sport for cheaper for example.
+The main difference you may find with a mobile plan from an MVNO compared to 1 of the 3 major providers – Telstra, Optus and Vodafone – is that their plans may have fewer bonus features than the bigger players - stuff like getting Optus Sport at a discount, for example.

 Which types of mobile plans are the cheapest?